Grade Newsletters

 Upcoming Events

-• Students are asked to bring their electronic devices daily.
+Reminders: · Please check Konstella for important messages from the school and your student’s teacher. · Students should have sharpened pencils daily. · Students are encouraged to bring a sweater or sweatshirt if they are cold and a water bottle daily. · Students are asked to bring their electronic devices daily.
 Please have it charged and ready to use.
-If a device is needed, please request it from Odalis Diaz Robles, our parent coordinator.
+If a device is needed, please request to Odalis Diaz Robles, our parent coordinator.

 Reading Workshop